Prenatal genomic testing is delivered by the East GLH laboratories and by our partner GLHs across England.

 Non-invasive prenatal testing (NIPT)

-All maternity providers across England are now offering non-invasive prenatal testing (NIPT) as part of the existing NHS screening pathway for high risk pregnancies for Down’s syndrome, Edwards’ syndrome and Patau’s syndrome.
+All maternity providers across England offer non-invasive prenatal testing (NIPT) as part of the existing NHS screening pathway for Down’s syndrome, Edwards’ syndrome and Patau’s syndrome.
+This offer is available if a woman has received a higher chance result from 1st or 2nd trimester screening tests.

 Non-invasive prenatal diagnosis (NIPD)